Skip to searchSkip to main content

 • Cooking with pumpkin: pumpkin soup is an absolute classic, but pumpkin risotto, pumpkin ratatouille or pumpkin lasagne are also delicious savoury pumpkin dishes.

-• Baking with pumpkin: there are lots of delicious savoury and sweet options to make such as pumpkin bread or some desserts such as pumpkin cake or a classic pumpkin pie, which are absolute Halloween classics.
+• Baking with pumpkin: there are lots of delicious savoury and sweet options to make such as pumpkin bread or some desserts, such as pumpkin cake or a classic pumpkin pie, which are absolute Halloween classics.

 Conclusion: carving a pumpkin for Halloween made easy

 Carved pumpkins with spooky grinning faces make fantastic decorations for Halloween.
-Pumpkins require little preparation and it is a great creative idea for dull autumn days, especially for children.
+Pumpkins require little preparation, and it is a great creative idea for dull autumn days, especially for children.
 To ensure that you can enjoy your spooky decoration for as long as possible, it's best to carve the pumpkin just before Halloween and treat it with a few household remedies.
 This will help to stop it from going off and keep it looking fresher for longer.

 Discover more articles: